 10 Reasons Why There May Be Hidden Dangers in Your Basement

-Basements are known for their damp walls and darkly lit corners.
+Basements are known for their damp walls and darkly lit corners, but not so much the dangers and risks of damaged foundation.
 They’ve remained a staple of horror films thanks to their typically creepy appearance.
-However, that’s not how the average basement should look or be.
+However, that’s not how the average basement should look.

 A musty, moldy basement isn’t something to shrug off or repair next year.
 You’ll need to start now to find and eliminate common issues plaguing your basement.
 But this can be tricky if you’re not familiar with these problems.